AICTE and DRDO has launched the M.Tech in Defence Technology programme which has six specialised streams - Communication Systems & Sensors, Naval

-AICTE and DRDO has launched the M.Tech in Defence Technology programme which has six specialized streams – Communication Systems & Sensors, Naval Technology, Directed Energy Technology, Aero Technology, Combat Technology and High Energy Materials Technology.
+AICTE and DRDO has launched the M.Tech in Defence Technology programme which has six specialised streams – Communication Systems & Sensors, Naval Technology, Directed Energy Technology, Aero Technology, Combat Technology and High Energy Materials Technology.

 MTech programme in Defence Technology has been launched by All India Council of Technical Education (AICTE) and Defence Research and Development Organisation (DRDO) on Thursday.